sainnhe/everforest/README.md

 colorscheme forest-night
 ```

-If you want to apply this color scheme temporarily, run this command in vim(**This may cause color broken!**):
+If you want to apply this color scheme temporarily, run this command in vim(**this may cause color broken**):

 ```vim
 :colorscheme forest-night